-- Unit level members (divisions for instructional areas and program areas for non-instructional areas) will meet to prioritize budget requests for unit (division or program area) based on the adopted budget prioritization criteria. - The prioritized spreadsheet of budget requests for each area will be forwarded to area dean, Associate Dean of Institutional Effectiveness and Research, and Consultation Council for inclusion in minutes. - Facilities Planning, Human Resource Planning, Institutional Effectiveness Planning, Institutional Technology Planning and Student Services Planning Committees work on development of Master Plans based on Educational Master Plan
+- The prioritized spreadsheet of budget requests for each area will be forwarded to area dean, the office of Institutional Effectiveness and Research, and Consultation Council for inclusion in minutes. - Planning Committee Chairs meet as sub-committee of Consultation Council to review budget recommendations. - Facilities Planning, Human Resource Planning, Institutional Effectiveness Planning, Institutional Technology Planning and Student Services Planning Committees work on development of Master Plans based on Educational Master Plan

-5. NOVEMBER
+NOVEMBER

-- Area administrators will prioritize area budget requests on the spreadsheet based on the adopted budget prioritization criteria in consultation with appropriate planning committee. - Prioritized list will be forwarded by the area dean to the Associate Dean of Institutional Effectiveness and Research. and the Consultation Council/Strategic Planning Committee - Consultation Council adoption of Institutional Effectiveness Master Plan and Student Services Master Plan
+- Area administrators will prioritize area budget requests on the spreadsheet based on the adopted budget prioritization criteria in consultation with appropriate planning committee. - Prioritized list will be forwarded by the area dean to the office of Institutional Effectiveness and Research and the Consultation Council - Consultation Council adoption of Institutional Effectiveness Master Plan and Student Services Master Plan

-6. DECEMBER
+DECEMBER